 GUITAR PLAYER Magazine, August 1979:

 Eddie Durham's very first guitar recordings are .
-However, most of the personnel in Bennie Moten's Orchestra, including Eddie, came from
+However, most of the personnel in Bennie Moten's Orchestra, including Eddie, emerged from

 Durham's 2nd recordings (this time on banjo), still in Kansas City, November 1929, four tracks with singer Laura Henton.
 (GOSPEL CLASSICS, Document Records DOCD-5190)